korotinmain/finoro/README.md

 See [QUICK_START_GUIDE.md](QUICK_START_GUIDE.md) for the top 3 improvements to implement:

-1. Add Riverpod state management (2-3 hours)
+1. Lock down Google/Apple social sign-in (≈2 hours)
-2. Build transaction list with real data (2 hours)
+2. Connect the dashboard to live Firestore data (≈2.5 hours)
-3. Add floating action button for quick add (1 hour)
+3. Expand automated coverage for the money flows (≈2 hours)

 ## 🛠️ Tech Stack